EmmanuelDemey/trainings-v2/training/chapters/elasticsearch/03bis_schema.md

 ---
 layout: cover
 ---

-# Les Analyzers
+# Analyzers

 ---

-# Les Analyzers
+# Analyzers

-* À chaque propriété de type `text`, la valeur sera analysée par Elasticsearch.
+* Each property of type `text` will be analyzed by Elasticsearch.
-* Cette phase `analyze` est composée de trois étapes :
+* This `analyze` phase consists of three steps:
-    * Les Char Filters
+    * Char Filters
-    * Le Tokenizer
+    * Tokenizer
-    * Les Token Filters
+    * Token Filters
-* Suite à la phase d'analyse, le résultat est placé dans un index inversé
+* After the analysis phase, the result is placed in a inverted index.

 ---

-# Les Analyzers
+# Analyzers

 ![](/images/analyzer.png)

 ---

-# Les Char Filters
+# Char Filters

-* Les *Char Filters* permettent de modifier le texte d'origine en supprimant, modifiant ou ajoutant des caractères.
+* Char Filters allow modification of the original text by removing, modifying, or adding characters.
-* Nous pouvons configurer plusieurs `Char Filters` pour un analyzer
+* Multiple `Char Filters` can be configured for an analyzer.
-* Chaque implémentation est configurable
+* Each implementation is configurable.

 ---

-# Les Char Filters
+# Char Filters

-* Seuls trois *Char Filters* sont disponibles :
+* Only three *Char Filters* are available:

 * `HTML Strip`